tashian/heal.lgbt/content/_index.md

 You learn how to love beyond what you were taught or knew was possible.
 You learn to live an integrated life, an untrammaled life.

 And as your cup continues to overflow, you create.
 You create new structures and forms for belonging, relationships, family, home, intimacy, resiliency, liberation, love, and peace.

 Because that's what queers do.

 ### Scope & Notes

-* This guide takes the long view on queer healing.
-It attempts to answer: What are the keys to a healthy life, and the foundations for ongoing growth and liberation, in the face of queer oppression?
+* This guide takes the long view on queer healing and thriving.
+  It attempts to answer: What are the keys to a healthy life?
+  What are the foundations for ongoing growth and liberation, in the face of queer oppression?
-* The goal is to cover everything you need to thrive as a queer person: Coming out, making a home, dating, sex, queer family, mental and physical health, spirituality, being in your body, domestic practices, gender transitions, legal issues, financial planning, and, of course, queer interior design.
+* The goal is to cover everything you need to thrive as a queer person:
+  Coming out, making a home, dating, sex, queer family, mental and physical health, spirituality, being in your body, domestic practices, gender transitions, legal issues, financial planning, and, of course, queer interior design.
 * This guide is a broad collection of resources.
-It is designed to be practical, but it is not a substitute for therapist, or a financial planner, or an estate lawyer, or an interior designer... it's more like a concierge.
-May it get you where you need to go.
+  A smörgåsbord for you to pick and choose from.
+  We trust your intuition about what will be healing for you.
 * This guide uses the word "queer" and sometimes "LGBT" as shorthand for LGBTQIA*.
-Using the word "queer" within our community is a way of reclaiming what might be considered an insult and using it for empowerment.
+  Using the word "queer" within our community is a way of reclaiming what was once an insult, and using it for empowerment.
   It's a clever reappropriation.
   And it's a nice word because it starts with Q, and that will get you a lot of points in Scrabble.
-* This is a work in progress, and it is village property.
+* This is a work in progress,
+  and it is village property.
   We hope you'll consider dropping some knowledge here.
   (See the [Contributor's Guide](https://github.com/tashian/heal.lgbt/blob/master/README.md) for details)

 ## Crisis Resources